simatic-ax/standardizer-tutorial-lib/doc/setup.md

 1. Select `Clone from Git`, paste the clone link into the `REPOSITORY` field and press `Create`.
 Wait until the workspace is created.

    ![drawing](./images/clone-repo.png)
-    > NOTICE: If your public key of AX is not in your GitHub profile, the creation of the tutorial will fail.
+    > NOTE: If your AX public key is not in your GitHub profile, the new workspace will not be able to clone the tutorial code.

 1. Open the workspace

-### Login to another registry
+### Logging into another registry

 For this tutorial, further libraries are required which are hosted on a GitHub registry @simatic-ax.
 To consume them, it is necessary to login into the GitHub registry.